heejin-github/snarkOS/README.md

 __snarkOS__ is a decentralized operating system for private applications.
 It forms the backbone of [Aleo](https://aleo.org/) and enables applications to verify and store state in a publicly verifiable manner.

+- Node Types in Aleo mining pool
+  - Operator : An operating node is a full node, capable of coordinating provers in a pool.
+  - Prover : A proving node is a full node, capable of producing proofs for a pool.
+You can join our mining pool as a prover, prover will be contributed to the probability of finding a block. and operator will broadcast mined block over a network, and split the reward equally to provers.

 ## 2. Build Guide

 ### 2.1 Requirements